Myrtle Beach, S.C.

 OD Arcade & Lounge

-This Ocean Drive lounge has been a popular hangout for visitors who love to dance, listen to live music, try their pipes at karaoke, or play all manner of games while having a good time or a bite to eat.
-In addition to everything else, OD Arcade also hosts various shag dance events throughout the year, providing a place for Beach Music enthusiasts to congregate with others who share the same passion for The Shag.
+This Ocean Drive shag bar is a longtime popular hangout for visitors who love to dance, listen to live music, sing karaoke, play games, and just have a good time out.
+In addition to a steady stream of entertainment, OD Arcade also hosts various shag dance events throughout the year, providing a place for beach music enthusiasts to share their passion for shag dancing with others in Myrtle Beach.

 More Info